NON-Encoding/NON-Encoding.github.io/index.md

 3. If the MSB of a byte is `1` the character-code continues.
 4. If the MSB of a byte is `0` it is the last byte of a character-code.
 5. The bits and bytes are in Big-Endian order.

+Thereby the different character-codes can be encoded with one or more bytes:

 <table class='encoding'>
 <tr>